getpop/field-query/README.md

 /?query=posts.author.id
 ```

-We can use symbol `|` to bring more than one property when reaching the node:
+We can use `|` to bring more than one property when reaching the node:

 _**In GraphQL**:_